Gamvik (village): Climate

 The Gamvik area has a maritime tundra climate (ET) that borders on being a subarctic climate (Dfc).
 This renders long, but moderated winters from the Gulf Stream waters, that renders overnight lows to average around the freezing point over a full year.
 In summers, brief heat bursts can reach the location through southerly winds.
-Mostly, temps remain chilly even during the long period of midnight sun.
+Temperatures mostly remain chilly during the months of midnight sun.
 Gamvik experiences a long polar night window as well due to its latitude at above 71°N.